Sheep in the verdant valley heading into Nankendorf’s Schroll Brewery

 Stage 1: Waischenfeld to Nankendorf (3km) takes you over the short Höhenweg with views over a lush green valley often dotted with sheep, fitting as a lamb is the logo on Nankendorf’s Schroll Brewery.
 That’s a great stop for a beer and snack.

-Scenic Nankendorf & Schroll’s lamb log
+Scenic Nankendorf & Schroll’s lamb logo

 Stage 2: Nankendorf to Breitenlesau (4km) rises steeply out of Nankendorf before flattening out into open farmland.
 It’s a pleasant stroll that brings you to one of the areas big players, the Krug Brewery in Breitenlesau.
 Enjoy one of their many beers on tap and a hot meal in their atmospheric pub or Biergarten.

 Stage 3: Breitenlesau to Waischenfeld (5.5km) is the longest section of the circuit but that’s okay, there’s always Heckel-Bräu in Waischenfeld to quench your thirst.
 The route is varied with some forested sections and the last bit is the same as your start.
 It goes along the river with nice views of Waischenfeld’s atmospheric castle tower.

 Places to stay: Krug has rooms and there are a few hotels in Waischenfeld.
 There are also numerous rooms/apartments in all three towns.